How Does Bluetooth Work for Mobile Payments?

 PowerPay Payment Processors: Your Mobile Payment Solution Providers

 Your customers are looking for fast, convenient ways to pay.
 You can give them that option when you choose PowerPay Payment Processors.
 Our technology allows you to accept payments from any device.
 Aside from being convenient, PowerPay offers some of the lowest rates in the payment processing industry.
 We also help you get set up quickly – you could be accepting payments in as little as a day!
-You don’t have to worry about long term contracts, either.
-Call us now at 1-800-483-8815 to learn more.
+You don’t have to worry about long-term contracts, either.